Labour Party seeks ‘frank debate’ on UK’s Brexit plan

 May’s withdrawal plan from the European Union was soundly rejected in Parliament this week, leading to crisis talks before her return to Parliament Monday with amended plans.

+As things stand now, Britain is scheduled to leave the EU bloc on March 29 without an agreed upon withdrawal plan.
+Many economists and national leaders warn this “no-deal” scenario could have serious economic consequences.

-Labour Party leader Jeremy Corbyn refuses to take part in the talks until May removes the possibility of a “no-deal” departure from the table.
+Labour Party leader Jeremy Corbyn refuses to take part in the talks May has requested until the prime minister removes the possibility of a “no-deal” departure from the table.
+She says there is no legal way for her to do so.

-He said in a Friday night letter to May that the talks are just a delaying tactic.
+Corbyn said in a Friday night letter to May that the talks are just a delaying tactic and complained that she is unwilling to consider extending the deadline for Britain’s withdrawal or allowing a second referendum on the Brexit question.

+“Whatever one thinks of those issues, that reinforces the view these are not genuine talks, but designed to play for time and give the appearance of reaching out, while sticking rigidly to your own emphatically rejected deal,” he said.

+Former Conservative Prime Minister John Major told the BBC Saturday that a “no-deal” departure would be the worst possible outcome that would harm millions of people..

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.